Fire and Rescue Services

-Firefighters are highly skilled, adventurous, and heroic.
+Firefighters are highly skilled and adventurous.
 This hands-on program prepares students to obtain employment in one of the most rewarding fields out there.

 Certified and highly trained instructors provide instruction that goes far beyond the textbook.
-This program utilizes a state-of-the-art Fire Training Center, providing real world experiences that prove to be the highlight of the program!
+This program utilizes several training facilities providing real world experiences that prove to be the highlight of the program!

 - Be 18 years of age at the time of certification

 - Be in good physical condition

 - Not have serious medical or psychological problems that would limit the ability to perform strenuous and stressful job duties

 - Have good work ethics

 The physical strength and endurance demands associated with training and on-the-job use of current firefighting equipment for essential firefighting operations include lifting, carrying, and pulling of objects; climbing; crawling; running; and hoisting.
 Physical agility requires upper body strength, aerobic conditioning, and flexibility.
 Students will be exposed to dark rooms, confined spaces, and extreme heat and cold.
 An application for this program is required.

 FIRE1001 (Introduction to Firefighting)

 NOTE: ACT or SAT reports and/or college grades may not be older than 10 years, unless a student has completed a degree.